- Home

 Health professionals you might see

-general practitioner (GP) | assists with treatment decisions and works with specialists to provide ongoing care |
+general practitioner (GP) | assists with referrals and treatment decisions, and works in partnership with specialists to provide ongoing care |

-surgeon* | surgically removes tumours and performs some biopsies; specialist cancer surgeons are called surgical oncologists |
+surgeon | surgically removes tumours and performs some biopsies; specialist cancer surgeons may be called surgical oncologists |

 medical oncologist* | treats cancer with drug therapies such as chemotherapy, targeted therapy and immunotherapy (systemic treatment) |